Colum Amory, MD, MPH

 The kindness of generous benefactors has permitted the establishment of:

 The Lally Neurological Observation/Stroke Unit, a neurological intensive care facility featuring eight beds with sophisticated instrumentation to monitor hemodynamic and cerebrovascular function.
 The Albany Medical Center Hospital was one of three hospitals in New York State with training programs in Neurology to receive a Top 100 Stroke Hospital Award.

 The J. Spencer Standish Endowed Chair in Neurosciences was created with a gift of $1 million to support excellence in epilepsy.
 Anthony L. Ritaccio, MD, Professor of Neurology and Neurosurgery, has held this position since inception.

 An active pediatric neurology service provides care to more than 3 million people in the 25 counties of eastern New York and western New England.
 The Division of Child Neurology includes Drs.
-Charles Nichter , Karen Powers and John Pugh.
+Charles Nichter, Karen Powers, John Pugh, Sohail Malek and Vijay Vishwanath.

 The Department of Neurology at the Albany Medical College has a strong and vital residency that has been fortunate to recruit “top-notch” house officers.
-Integration of new faculty has resulted in the ACGME accreditation of fellowships in Clinical Neurophysiology and Vascular Neurology.
+Integration of new faculty has resulted in the ACGME accreditation of fellowships in Clinical Neurophysiology, Epilepsy, Pain Medicine and Vascular Neurology.
 In addition, we have fellowships in movement disorders and behavioral neurology.
-A proposal for Pain Medicine is under way.

 I commend the faculty, residents and staff for their dedication to the Department of Neurology and the effort devoted to maintaining a focus on clinical excellence, education and research.